InfestedCoder/ExCorpse/README.md

 The infrastructure contained in this repository is deployed via AWS Amplify.

-To see it in action visit the Amplify hosted UI at :  https://amplify.d1kgy66goa03vv.amplifyapp.com/ And the drawing viewer to see your results at : https://main.d13cwcv20gn7pr.amplifyapp.com/
+To see it in action visit the Amplify hosted UI at :  https://amplify.d1kgy66goa03vv.amplifyapp.com/ Visit the drawing viewer to see your results at : https://main.d13cwcv20gn7pr.amplifyapp.com/

 # Serverless-plugin used to test the drawing service locally: